Distributional Regression

 training=True).numpy()

 By setting the training=True, we can let dropout happen during prediction stage as well.
 This will change predictions for the same output different.
-This is known as the Monte Carlo dropout.
+This is known as the Monte Carlo dropout and can be used to generate a distribution of predictions.

 Dropout Limitation